-• firstly, European Parliament and the Council Regulation 1307/2013 that deals with the basic rules of the scheme • secondly, European Parliament and Council Regulation 1306/2013 that deals with requirements that are more general.
+• firstly, European Parliament and the Council Regulation 1307/2013 that deals with the basic rules of the scheme secondly, European Parliament and Council Regulation 1306/2013 that deals with requirements that are more general.
 Both regulations are supplemented with other regulations Copies of all these are available on the European Union website .
 If you would like to know the full range of regulations, speak to your local area office.
 Contact us We aim to provide as much guidance as possible on the scheme.
 But these notes do not provide a full statement of the law, something which only the European Court of Justice can give.
 If you have any legal questions, you should get appropriate legal advice from a solicitor.
-Recent changes Section Change Eligibility - holdings Text changed to clarify that it is the claimed area for Basic Payment Scheme which is relevant to this scheme Previous versions Previous versions of this page Download guidance Click 'Download this page' to create a printer-friendly version of this guidance that you can save or print out.
+Recent changes Section Change Whole page We have corrected spelling and gramatical errors.
+Previous versions Previous versions of this page Download guidance Click 'Download this page' to create a printer-friendly version of this guidance that you can save or print out.